 Patients with mental complaints or concerns or disordered behavior present in a variety of clinical settings, including primary care and emergency treatment centers.
 Complaints or concerns may be new or a continuation of a history of mental problems.
-Complaints may be related to coping with a physical condition or be the direct effects of a physical condition.
+Complaints may be related to coping with a physical condition or be the direct effects of a physical condition on the central nervous system.
 The method of assessment depends on whether the complaints constitute an emergency or are reported in a scheduled visit.
 In an emergency, a physician may have to focus on more immediate history, symptoms, and behavior to be able to make a management decision.
 In a scheduled visit, a more thorough assessment is appropriate.

 Everyone occasionally experiences a failure in the normal automatic integration of memories, perceptions, identity, and consciousness.
 For example, people may drive somewhere and then realize that they do not remember many aspects of the drive because they are preoccupied with personal concerns, a program on the radio, or conversation with a passenger.
 Typically, such a failure, referred to as nonpathologic dissociation, does not disrupt everyday activities.

 Obsessive-compulsive disorder (OCD) is characterized by recurrent, persistent, unwanted, and intrusive thoughts, urges, or images (obsessions) and/or by repetitive behaviors or mental acts that patients feel driven to do (compulsions) to try to lessen or prevent the anxiety that obsessions cause.
 Diagnosis is based on history.
-Treatment consists of psychotherapy (specifically, exposure and response prevention), drug therapy (specifically, SSRIs or clomipramine), or, especially in severe cases, both.
+Treatment consists of psychotherapy (specifically, exposure and response prevention plus, in many cases, cognitive therapy), drug therapy (specifically, selective serotonin reuptake inhibitors [SSRIs] or clomipramine), or, especially in severe cases, both.